 Step 2 – Complete The Bartlett Promise Application Form

 After receiving an offer, you can apply for The Bartlett Promise scholarship on The Bartlett website.
-You must complete your application by 31 May 2021.
+You must complete your application by 31 May 2023 at 23:45BST.
+Applications for the Bartlett Promise Master’s Scholarships will open on 1 March 2023.
 To be eligible for the Bartlett Promise scholarships supported by Aziz Foundation, please ensure you fill out questions 26 & 28 in the application form.
 These will provide you with the opportunity to detail your engagement and contribution to British Muslim communities.

 Step 3 – Attend the Windsor Fellowship dialogue

 As part of the application process, shortlisted candidates will be asked to engage in a one-to-one dialogue with the Windsor Fellowship to discuss anything else which you feel might support your application.
 This will not include describing or detailing your academic abilities.
 A representative of the Aziz Foundation will participate in the dialogue.
-The dialogues will be conducted electronically via an appropriate method agreed between the Windsor Fellowship and the applicant e.g. telephone, Zoom etc. They will be scheduled by the Windsor Fellowship in the 2-3 week period after the 21 June 2021.
+The dialogues will be conducted electronically via an appropriate method agreed between the Windsor Fellowship and the applicant e.g. telephone, Zoom etc. They will be scheduled by the Windsor Fellowship between 14 – 27 June 2023.

 The selection panel will assess your application based on information provided on your scholarship application form and the information you provide in your one-to-one dialogue with the Windsor Fellowship.
 The assessment of applications will be made in relation to the eligibility criteria.
 A representative of the Aziz Foundation will participate in the selection process.

 The Aziz Foundation welcomes informal enquiries from candidates considering an application.
 Enquiries should be made to firstname.lastname@example.org